Ga-68 Dotatate Scan

 This test is used to look for NET cells throughout the body.

-This scan may be used during your initial (diagnostic) testing to find the main tumor or to look at where the NET has spread.
-It may also be done at other times to check how the treatment is working, or if tumor cells have spread (metastasized).
+This scan may be used to diagnose your tumor.
+It may also be done to check how your treatment is working, and where or if tumor cells have spread (metastasized).

 How is this test done?